NileshGule/techtalks-azure-container-apps-demo/README.md

 Follow the steps mentioned in the [create RabbitMQ cluster](docs/create-rabbitmq-cluster.md) to create a RabbitMQ cluster.

 If you have an existing RabbitMQ cluster, you can skip this step.
 In this case you will need to update the configuration for the Dapr Pubsub component to point to your RabbitMQ cluster.
 The same configuration needs to be updated for the KEDA autoscaler configuration.

+### Configure the RabbitMQ queue

+Follow the steps mentioned in the [configure RabbitMQ queue](docs/configure-rabbitmq-queue.md) to configure the RabbitMQ queue.

 ### Enable Azure Container Apps for your subscription